 The titles of the three e-books I’m working on.
 Money is already out and the other two will release in the next few months.
 Update: in 2014 I published the revised and expanded edition of Money: God or Gift.

-When I transitioned from my role as Executive Pastor, that I held for over 12 years, I set out to write a longer, more traditional book on leadership.
+When I transitioned from my previous professional role, that I held for over 12 years, I set out to write a longer, more traditional book on leadership.
 Then I thought: why am I writing a longer book?
 I hate reading long books, and many of the books on my bookshelf are only marked-up and highlighted through Chapter 4.

 I decided to apply this realization to my writing; why not write the way I like to read?
 Who cares if no one else reads it, at least I will.
 For those who know me well, I’m not interested in a lot of fluff.
 In fact, writing can be lot of work for me, but it’s a discipline that forces me to think through my thoughts and convictions.

 Both Seth Godin and Michael Hyatt have been super inspiring to me as I’ve formulated this blog.
 They write very differently but I resonate with both of their styles (watch Michael interview Seth here).
 Seth has shorter posts that tend to tell a story around one big idea, sort of like a business devotional, and Michael tends to flesh out a topic a bit more thoroughly.
 You’ll probably notice in this blog that I’ll use both styles, some posts shorter and some posts longer, depending on the mood I’m in.